nishant011093/bootstrap-static-page/README.md

-Run the application locally by opening index.html in Chrome/Firefox or
-Go to the hosted link - http://imdb-wal.surge.sh/
+Run the application locally by opening index.html in Chrome/Firefox or go to the hosted link - http://imdb-wal.surge.sh/